cdepillabout/break-time/README.md

 add multiple addresses to `plugin.google_calendar.accounts`.
 Although I would suggest only adding them one at a time.

+One way to check if this plugin is working is to set a short break interval, and create an event on your calendar.  break-time should not start a break while an event is taking place.

 ## Why

 I noticed that I was sitting in front of my computer for excessively long